George Roy Hill

-George Roy Hill (December 20, 1921 – December 27, 2002) was an American film director.
-His films include Butch Cassidy and the Sundance Kid (1969) and The Sting (1973), both starring Paul Newman and Robert Redford; both films also earned him nominations for the Academy Award for Best Director, winning for the latter.
+George Roy Hill (December 20, 1921 – December 27, 2002) was an American film director, writer, producer and actor.
+His films include Butch Cassidy and the Sundance Kid (1969) and The Sting (1973), both starring Paul Newman and Robert Redford.
+Both films also earned him nominations for the Academy Award for Best Director; he won for the latter.

 Hill also directed The World of Henry Orient (1964), Hawaii (1966), Thoroughly Modern Millie (1967), Slaughterhouse-Five (1972), The Great Waldo Pepper (1975), Slap Shot (1977), A Little Romance (1979), The World According to Garp (1982) and his final film Funny Farm (1988).
 According to one obituary "few directors achieved such fame and success... even fewer enjoyed such eminence for such a short period of time."

 Early life and education

 He was born in Minneapolis, Minnesota, to George Roy and Helen Frances (née Owens) Hill, part of a well-to-do Roman Catholic family with interests in the newspaper business; the family owned the Minneapolis Tribune.
 Hill was no relation to George W. Hill, director and cinematographer of numerous silent movies and early sound films in the 1920s and early 1930s.
 He was educated at The Blake School, one of Minnesota's most prestigious private schools, and graduated from Yale University with a Bachelor of Music in 1943.
 He received his master's degree in literature and music from Trinity College Dublin.

 He had a love of flying.
 After school he liked to visit the airport, and his hobby was to memorize the records of World War I flying aces.
 He idolized pilot Speed Holman, who, Hill once explained, "used to make his approach to the spectators at state fairs flying past the grandstand upside down."
 Hill obtained his pilot's license at the age of sixteen.
 Airplanes featured prominently in his later films and are frequently crashed as well — in Slaughterhouse-Five, The World According to Garp and especially The Great Waldo Pepper which showed the influence on Hill of pilots like Speed Holman.

 Hill loved classical music, especially Johann Sebastian Bach, and as an undergraduate at Yale University studied music under notable composer Paul Hindemith, graduating in 1943.
 His film The World of Henry Orient contains a humorous spoof-like tease of Hindemith during the piano concerto scene of Henry Orient (Peter Sellers).
 While at Yale, Hill was a member of Delta Kappa Epsilon, the Scroll & Key Society and of The Spizzwinks(?) and The Whiffenpoofs, America's oldest collegiate a cappella singing group.